French Onion Pasta Bake Recipe

 • 3 medium potatoes, chopped

-• 2 large parsnips or a handful of green beans, chopped
+• 2 large parsnips (or substitute a handful of green beans), chopped

 • 2 large carrots, chopped